German Peasants' War: Luther and Müntzer

 Martin Luther, the dominant leader of the Reformation in Germany, initially took a middle course in the Peasants' War, by criticizing both the injustices imposed on the peasants, and the rashness of the peasants in fighting back.
 He also tended to support the centralization and urbanization of the economy.
 This position alienated the lesser nobles, but shored up his position with the burghers.
 Luther argued that work was the chief duty on earth; the duty of the peasants was farm labor and the duty of the ruling classes was upholding the peace.
 He could not support the Peasant War because it broke the peace, an evil he thought greater than the evils the peasants were rebelling against.
 At the peak of the insurrection in 1525, his position shifted completely to support of the rulers of the secular principalities and their Roman Catholic allies.

-In Against the Robbing Murderous Hordes of Peasants he encouraged the nobility to swiftly and violently eliminate the rebelling peasants, stating,"[the peasants] must be sliced, choked, stabbed, secretly and publicly, by those who can, like one must kill a rabid dog."
-After the conclusion of the Peasants War, he was criticized for his writings in support of the violent actions taken by the ruling class.
+In Against the Murderous, Thieving Hordes of Peasants (May 1525), Luther encouraged the nobility to swiftly and violently eliminate the rebelling peasants, stating,"[the peasants] must be sliced, choked, stabbed, secretly and publicly, by those who can, like one must kill a rabid dog."
+After the conclusion of the Peasants' War, he was criticized for his writings in support of the violent actions taken by the ruling class.
 He responded by writing an open letter to Caspar Muller, defending his position.
 However, he also stated that the nobles were too severe in suppression of the insurrection, despite having called for severe violence in his previous work.
 Luther has often been sharply criticized for his position.